 Cambodia is a reasonably cheap country where your dollar will stretch quite nicely, and since they actually use the US dollar, there isn’t a currency conversion to worry about.
 They do have their own currency, the riel, but it’s mostly used as change.
 I’ve listed our expenses in euros and US dollars.

-Total Cambodia spending
+Total Cambodia travel costs

 $223 / 163.03€ – accommodation